zephyrproject-rtos/zephyr/samples/basic/blinky_pwm/README.rst

 ********

 This application blinks an LED using the :ref:`PWM API <pwm_api>`.
-See :zephyr:code-sample:`blinky-sample` for a GPIO-based sample.
+See :zephyr:code-sample:`blinky` for a GPIO-based sample.

 The LED starts blinking at a 1 Hz frequency.
 The frequency doubles every 4 seconds until it reaches 128 Hz.
 The frequency will then be halved every 4